makrai/notes/jagrova19-lm-surpris-fantasy-slav.md

     reading intercomprehension experiments
-  * We analysed the written answers that were given by the respondents as well as the audio recordings of the respondents during a translation task in think-aloud protocol design.
+  * We analysed the written answers that were given by the respondents as well as the audio recordings of the respondents during a translation task in think-aloud protocol design
   * Additionally, we evaluated the translations of a number of critical words and phrases within the same stimuli sentences that were gathered in web-based cloze experiments
-  * We compared the predicted difficulties with the experimental results.
+  * We compared the predicted difficulties with the experimental results
 * Overall, the results show that the\
   predictions do not always agree with the actually observed difficulty of the stimuli